jaesung-cs/vkgs/README.md

 ### Feature Highlights

 - Fast rendering speed
-  - 300+ FPS on high-end GPU (NVidia GeForce RTX 4090)
+  - 350+ FPS on 1600x900, high-end GPU (NVidia GeForce RTX 4090)
-  - 50+ FPS on high-end MacOS laptop (Apple M2 Pro)
+  - 50+ FPS on 1600x900, high-end MacOS laptop (Apple M2 Pro)
-  - 1-1.5x speed compared to SIBR viewer, but difference becomes bigger when scene is zoomed out.
+  - 1-1.5x speed compared to SIBR viewer, but difference becomes bigger when scene is zoomed out,
+    - because the number of tiles increases, and
+    - more splats overlap in a single tile, so sequential blending operation takes more time
 - Using graphics pipeline
   - Draw gaussian splats over other opaque objects, interacting with depth buffer
 - 100% GPU tasks